AI Glossary

 Graph Neural Networks (GNNs)

-A type of neural network designed to work with data that is structured as graphs, like social networks or knowledge graphs.
+A type of neural network designed to work with data structured as graphs, like social networks or molecular structures.
 GNNs can learn from relationships and connections in graph data.

 Green AI